 Home

-We are a part of the University of North Carolina at Chapel Hill, North Carolina State University Joint Department of Biomedical Engineering.
+We are part of the Lampe Joint Department of Biomedical Engineering at the University of North Carolina at Chapel Hill and NC State University.
 Our laboratory is located on the campus of UNC Chapel Hill.
 The Gallippi Lab is a proud member of the Ultrasound Research Association of North Carolina, which comprises the laboratories of multiple investigators working in the area of medical ultrasound technology development across the Raleigh-Durham-Chapel Hill region of North Carolina.

 Featured News